NOC-OI/sql-ecology-lesson/episodes/01-sql-basic-queries.md

 ### Importing data using *SQL Commands*

-In Adminer, you can import data using the **SQL Commands** tab.
+In Oracle Databases, you can import data using the **SQL Commands**.
 This allows you to execute SQL statements directly on the database.
 You can use this feature to create tables, insert data, and perform various operations on your database.
-For example, instead of importing the `.sql` files, you could copy and paste the contents of the `.sql` files into the SQL Commands tab and execute them to create the tables and insert the data.

 ::::::::::::::::::::::::::::::::::::::::::::::::::